matthewarmstr/ocean-cleanup-rov-controls/README.md

 In the workspace explorer, click on `Pins` under `Design Wide Resources`.
 Connect the thrust motor (using the ESC), servo motors, and sensors to the appropriate GPIO pins as shown in the displayed pin layout diagram.

-***Note: all power entering the microcontroller, along with any logic entering/leaving the GPIO pins, must be 3.3V.
-Sending 5V to a GPIO pin may result in damage to the PSoC™ 6 microcontroller.***
+***Note: all power and logic that enters and exits the microcontroller must be 3.3V.
+Sending 5V to a GPIO pin may damage the PSoC™ 6 microcontroller.
+All components that supply power and logic to our PSoC™ 6 use only 3.3V.***

 To give individual vehicles uniquely identifiable Bluetooth® names, open `TopDesign.cysch`.
 Double-click on the BLE module, and click on the `GAP Settings` tab.
 Change the `Device Name` field as desired.
 Click `Apply` and `OK`, then reprogram the microcontroller.
-Once the firmware has been flashed, repeat the process for each verhicle that has its own PSoC™ 6 microcontroller.
+Once the firmware has been flashed, repeat the process for each vehicle's PSoC™ 6 microcontroller.